satoshi-yoshiji/TwoStepMR_Obesity_COVID/README.md

 #### Step 2 MR: Identifying the effect of BMI-driven proteins on COVID-19 severity
 · The COVID-19 severity outcomes consists of two outcomes: critically ill COVID-19 (HGIr7_EUR_A2) and COVID-19 hospitalization (HGIr7_EUR_B2).
 ⋅ In each directory, you can run `01.MR.R` in parallel using `01.run_MR_in_parallel.sh`.
 This performs MR analyses for each protein using PBS array jobs (You may use slurm array jobs instead).
 To run this script, You have to provide a nested list of pQTL path of BMI-driven proteins, identified in Step 1 MR (replace `/scratch/richards/satoshi.yoshiji/09.proMR/14.BMI_noMHC_proxy/2.2.proteins_for_step2_without_reverse/pQTL_batch/listbatch.txt` with your paths).
+· cis-pQTL used in step 2 MR can be found in Supplementary Table 2 of the deCODE study (Ferkingstad, E. et al. Nat Genet 2021).
 ⋅ `02.summarize_mr_results.sh` will collect the MR results.

 #### Colocalization